Buffalo Bandits

-The Bandits are owned by Hockey Western New York LLC, a division of Pegula Sports and Entertainment led by Terry Pegula who also owns the Buffalo Sabres and the Buffalo Bills.
+The Bandits are owned by Hockey Western New York LLC, led by Terry Pegula who also owns the Rochester Americans, Buffalo Sabres and the Buffalo Bills.

 History

 The Bandits played their first season in 1992.
 They played home games at Buffalo Memorial Auditorium sharing with the Buffalo Sabres until its closure in 1996.

 The Bandits became the first expansion franchise in MILL/NLL history to win a championship in its first season.
-The Bandits repeated as champions in their second season (compiling the league's only perfect season to date that year), lost the Championship game their third season and captured their third Championship in 1996, their fifth season.
+The Bandits repeated as champions in their second season, compiling the league's only perfect season to date that year, lost the championship game their third season and captured their third Championship in 1996, their fifth season.
 It was not until 1999, their eighth season, that the Bandits did not make the playoffs.